rankutah/blog/sites/rank-utah/content/reviews.md

 {{< col card="false" y="start" >}}

-### Ready to improve your website?
+### Ready to grow your business?

-Take a quick look at recent work and pricing, then reach out for a friendly, no‑pressure chat.
+Take a quick look at pricing, then reach out for a friendly, no‑pressure chat.

 <div class="flex flex-wrap gap-3 items-center">
 	{{< button url="/pricing" text="Pricing" >}}